ci-lab-cz/streamd/README.md

                         To use specific MD settings, the user can provide a path to a directory that contains any of the following .mdp files: ions.mdp, minim.mdp, nvt.mdp, npt.mdp, md.mdp.
 Missing .mdp files will be replaced by default StreaMD files.
-Provided .mdp files will be used as templates, although the system StreaMD parameters (seed, nvt_time, npt_time, md_time, and tc-grps (can not be changed by user)) will override the ones provided.
-Warning: The names of the files must be strictly preserved.
+Provided .mdp files will be used as templates, although the system StreaMD parameters (seed, nvt_time, npt_time, md_time, and tc-grps (can not be changed by user)) will override the ones provided (in the latest github version (3.0) such behavior will be changed - all user mdp parameters will be preserved and used by default (incliding tcl-groups which will be created in index.ndx based on mdp files) and will be changed only if the --seed, --nvt_time. --npt_time, --md_time arguments are explicitly provided to StreaMD by user).
+                          Warning: The names of the files (nvt.mdp, npt.mdp, md.mdp) must be strictly preserved.
   --save_traj_without_water
                         Save additional md_out_nowater.tpr and md_fit_nowater.xtc files for more memory efficient analysis.
   --wdir_to_continue DIRNAME [DIRNAME ...]